guchengod/focalboard/README.md

 >
 > This repository only contains standalone Focalboard.
 If you're looking for the Mattermost plugin please see [mattermost/mattermost-plugin-boards](https://github.com/mattermost/mattermost-plugin-boards).
 >
+> I am deeply interested in the Focalboard project and am willing to invest time and effort into maintaining and improving it.
+Focalboard, as an outstanding open-source project management tool, has played a significant role in facilitating work management for individuals and teams.
+I plan to regularly fix issues and optimize features to ensure that the project continues to deliver value to its users.

 # Focalboard